Double Local-to-Unity: Inference under Nearly Nonstationary Volatility: Double local-to-unity in mildly explosive regime

-where $W$ and $V$ are independent $\mathcal{N}\!\left(0,\frac{1}{2c}\right)$ random variables. \end{lemma} Detailed proofs of these lemmas are deferred to \hyperref[sec:appendix]{Appendix}.
-Building on these results, we now establish the distributional limit of the serial autocorrelation in the mildly explosive regime.
+The proofs of Lemmas~\ref{lemma:lemma2_above_1_rho} and~\ref{lemma:wn_vn_limit_rewrite_now} are deferred to the \hyperref[sec:appendix]{Appendix}.
+We now use these ingredients to derive the limiting distribution of the serial-correlation statistic in the mildly explosive regime.